gryphonshafer/dest/README.md

 point in time prior to the revert file existing, dest maintains a copy of the original revert file so it can revert the action.
 However, it will always rely on whatever wrapper is in the current working directory.

+# WATCH FILE

+Optionally, you can elect to use a watch file that can be committed to your favorite revision control system.
+In the root dirctory of your project, create a filed called "dest.watch" and list therein the directores (relative to the root directory of the project) to watch.

+If this "dest.watch" file exists in the root directory of your project, dest will add the following behavior:

+During an "init" action, the dest.watch file will be read to setup all watched directories (as though you manually called the "add" action on each).

+During a "status" action, dest will report any differences between your current watch list and the dest.watch file.

+During an "update" action, dest will automatically add (as if you manually called the "add" action) each directory in the dest.watch file that is currently not watched by dest prior to executing the update action.

 # SEE ALSO